|

 A: Remember that scene in Reservoir Dogs where all the robbers get colors?
 Well:

 In truth the colors don't really mean so much.
-They're more of an excuse to get some gangster references and pretty colors on to our website.
-But some theorists like to believe that the Mr. Blues of this world are typically some twitchy intellectuals who don't get invited to any parties, the Mr. Greens these oversensitive crybabies who wince at the evil of this world, the Mr. Yellows the responsible adults who actually do stuff and the Mr. Reds the ones who get all the girls and then winsomely disappear before the dishwashing beings.
+They're more of an excuse to get some gangster references and pretty colors onto our website.
+But some theorists like to believe that the Mr. Blues of this world are typically some twitchy intellectuals who don't get invited to any parties, the Mr. Greens these oversensitive crybabies who wince at the evil of this world, the Mr. Yellows the responsible adults who actually do stuff and the Mr. Reds the ones who get all the girls and then winsomely disappear before the dishwashing begins.

 Q: Is there a relationship between type and IQ?